Is Bing PPC For Real Estate Investors A Waste Of Time ? Absolutely Not. Here’s Why…

 Because they came looking for you.

-However, in the world of search engines and PPC, Google Ads reigns supreme.
+However, in the world of search engines and PPC, Google Ads reign supreme.
 Google, after all, dominates nearly 95% of all search engine traffic.

 (Image Source)

-But in this article, we’re not talking about Google AdWords.
-We’re talking about Microsoft Advertising (the advertising platform behind Bing, a search engine mockingly achronymed as “But It’s Not Google”), which holds about 2.39% of the world’s search engine market share.
+But in this article, we’re not talking about Google Ads.
+We’re talking about Microsoft Advertising (the advertising platform behind Bing, a search engine mockingly acronym as “But It’s Not Google”), which holds about 2.39% of the world’s search engine market share.

-That begs the question: why are we talking about Microsoft Advertising at all?
+That begs the question: why are we discussing Microsoft Advertising?

 Well, there are a few advantages you should be aware of.